liuqivandy/scRNABatchQC/README.md

 end_time - start_time
 ```
 ## Example 4:

-scRNABatchQC can also run on SingleCellExperiment or Seurat objects
+scRNABatchQC can also run on SingleCellExperiment, Seurat v3 objects or 10X genomics data

 ```
 # run on a list of SingleCellExperiment objects